heinthanth/ni18n/README.md

 i18nInit Locale, true:
     hello:
+        # translations can be string literal
         English = "Hello, $name!"
         Chinese = "你好, $name!"
     ihaveCat:
         English = "I've cats"
         Chinese = "我有猫"
+        # translation definition can have sub-translation definition
         withCount:
+            # translations can be lambda / closure
             English = proc(count: int): string =
                 case count
                 of 0: "I don't have a cat"